 Here’s the hall bathroom complete with gorgeous floor to ceiling subway tile (which masked some unsightly wall issues that they had to deal with during the renovation).
 We loved how the tile goes behind the mirror, which is hung in front of it.
 Such a pretty look that you don’t see every day.

 And yes, that’s a fireplace mantel in the corner of the shot above.
 It’s non-working but still a stunning architectural detail.
 Especially for a bathroom!

-Here’s Nick and Danielle’s master bedroom, which is warm and welcoming thanks to breezy gray-blue curtains…
+Here’s Nick and Danielle’s bedroom, which is warm and welcoming thanks to breezy gray-blue curtains…

 … and a gorgeous printed headboard that Danielle snagged on sale from Pottery Barn (the headboard’s patterned slipcover, also from Pottery Barn, was something she found on eBay along with the Crate & Barrel lamps).